MinecraftModDevelopment/Modding-Resources/index.md

 # Resource Index

-This page serves as a central index for all of the resources we share and provide.
+This page serves as a central index for the various resources we share and provide.

 ## Tutorials
 - [**Darkhax's Tutorials**](https://darkhax.net/tag/mc-mod-tutorial?MMDDevPins) - 1.8/1.9/1.10/1.11/1.12